phalpern/WG21-halpern/vector-execution-models.md

 In theory, the compiler would be free to schedule multiple branches simultaneously.
-In the following example, the optimizer might condense two branches into a single hardware step by computing a vector of `+1` and `-1` values and performing a single simd addition.
+In the following example, the optimizer might condense two branches into a single hardware step by computing a vector of `+1` and `-1` values and performing a single vector addition.

     for simd (int i = 0; i < N; ++) {
         if (c[i])